The Ellesmere Centre for Psychotherapy Training

 of their complaint in a confidential setting via telephone.

-he/she will be provided with copies of the ECPT Ethical Principles and
+1.5 The complainant will be provided with a copy of the ECPT Ethical

-Code of Conduct Policy.
-He/she may request further assistance to
+Principles and Code of Conduct Policy.
+He/she may request further

 should be reminded that they are able to take the issue directly to the